 There are many different things you can do with your string trimmer.
 After going at your yard with your lawn mower, you will notice lots of spots around objects that you simply could not reach with the mower.
 Using your string trimmer, you can easily fix this problem.
 When cutting around objects in your yard, make sure to hold the head of the trimmer level to the grass and keep it flat through the entire cut.
 Best Gas String Trimmer Reviews.
 Our Top Rated Weed Eaters Compared!

 Cutting grass along your flowerbed is similar to this as well.
 However, you will want to have your trimmer rotated vertically.
 It still needs to remove flat in order to have a clean and proper cut.
+Check out What Kind of Oil to Mix with Gas for Weed eater?

 - Avoid trimming on wet grass or while it is raining.
 Making sure the weather is good enough to cut in is very important.
 Wet weather conditions can cause many issues, especially if you have an electric string trimmer.
 The we area is an ideal place to slip and safety should be of utmost importance.